Connecticut State University System

 David G. Carter, President - Eastern Connecticut State University

-J. Philip Smith, Interim President - Southern Connecticut State University
+Cheryl J. Norton, President - Southern Connecticut State University

-The four comprehensive universities of the Connecticut State University (CSU) System -- Central Connecticut State University, Eastern Connecticut State University, Southern Connecticut State University and Western Connecticut State University -- are Connecticut's universities of choice for students of all ages, backgrounds, races and ethnicities.
+The four comprehensive universities of the CSU System -- Central Connecticut State University, Eastern Connecticut State University, Southern Connecticut State University and Western Connecticut State University -- are Connecticut's universities of choice for students of all ages, backgrounds, races and ethnicities.
 CSU provides affordable and high quality, active-learning opportunities that are geographically and technologically accessible.
-A CSU education leads to baccalaureate, graduate and professional degrees, including applied doctoral degree programs consistent with its historical missions of teacher education and career advancement.
+A CSU education leads to baccalaureate, graduate and professional degrees consistent with CSU’s historical missions of teacher education and career advancement, including applied doctoral degree programs in education.
 CSU graduates think critically, acquire enduring problem solving skills and meet outcome standards that embody the competencies necessary for success in the workplace and in life.

 This past academic/fiscal year was characterized by significant changes in approach toward the goal of serving more effectively Connecticut’s various constituencies.

-· Full-time and FTE enrollment are at record levels; applications are up almost 30 percent since 1998, and more students are returning to school in their second year than had previously.
+· Full-time and FTE enrollment are at record levels; applications are up over 19% since 2000, and the freshman to sophomore retention rate continues to increase.

 Information Reported as Required by State Statute